Zero-shot Emergent Robotic Behaviors using World Models

 (3) Self-Correction and Replanning

-Finally, we observed that the system dynamically hands responsibility back and forth between the two tools/skills, based on the current state of the environment.
+Finally, we observed that the system dynamically hands responsibility back and forth between the two tools/skills based on the current state of the environment.
+This is not a pre-programmed fallback but the planner continuously re-evaluating its world model predictions against observed reality and reassigning control when the two diverge.

 The clearest example is when the system first attempts to pick the cube immediately, then realizes it cannot (because of an obstacle), then switches to the stick tool until the cube is free and within range of the gripper.
-In some cases we saw multiple handoffs if the gripper slipped and pushed the cube away, handing the task back to the stick arm until the system was confident the gripper could complete the lift.
+In some cases we saw multiple handoffs when the gripper slipped and pushed the cube away, handing the task back to the stick arm until the system was confident the gripper could complete the lift.
+This adaptive replanning loop is precisely the kind of behavior that test-time cognition makes possible, and it is one that no amount of additional training data could fully anticipate.

 Figure 3a.
 Dynamic back-and-forth handoffs during repeated recovery.